The British School Al Khubairat , Al Mushrif – The Review

 |A LEVEL RESULTS||A*-A||A*-B||A*-C||PASS RATE|

-On the basis of our visit (July 2017) we saw little sign of complacency – in fact the opposite.
+Other areas we are impressed with are the new innovations in cross-curricular integration of Arabic and the general sense of ambitious vision and sparkling development across every aspect of the curriculum.
 The British School Al Khubairat is alive with change and emboldened strategic vision.
 Many parents too will be surprised at the hugely inviting, modern entrance to the school.
 On our visit we were greeted with a hugely impressive Art Exhibition showcasing the work of GCSE students.
 The standard was very high – and some of the work inspired one of our Inspection team to describe it as “wonderful.”
 The school enjoys a number of links internationally for its Art programmes, including one that has been particularly powerful, according to the school, with Loughborough University in the UK.

-One reason we were so pleased to find such an emphasis on Art follows the well known strengths of the school in Mathematics and the Sciences.
-These are by far the most popular choices at A Level (and impressively equally by young women).
+One reason we were so pleased to find such an emphasis on Art is that it has been a subject area overshadowed by the much publicised strengths of the school in Mathematics and the Sciences (and notably for boys and girls).
+These remain by far the most popular subject area choices at A Level.
 Lesser schools may well have used this as an argument to reduce subject choice – but The British School Al Khubairat has done the opposite by protecting the broadest range of subjects across the Arts and Humanities, this resulting in some very small classes for some Arts students at A Level who enjoy exceptional levels of teaching attention and care as a result.

 Very impressive too is the compulsory British School Al Khubairat ‘Future Leaders Diploma’ sat by all Sixth Form students.
 The programme is to all intents and purposes a mini MBA programme which arms all graduates from The British School Al Khubairat with a Personal Profile (through which young adult travels a personal journey to understand their strengths and ambitions for the future); serious career and university profiling to ensure that the school never takes its eyes of the ball in helping young men and women meet their graduation ambitions; the Extended Project Qualification (increasingly prized by top tier universities – but also a means by which students can develop their love of any subject without being constrained by the curriculum demands of an individual subject); engagement with a range of programmes ranging from the school’s Debating society to the Duke of Edinburgh Award (DofE); contribution to a Gobal Citizenship and Service awards (echoing global industry’s recognition of the important of of corporate social responsibility; and a defined business course run in conjunction with Abu Dhabi University.

 All faculty at the British School of Al Khubairat are UK trained with a minimum of 3 years experience.
 PHSE is strong and there is an in-house counsellor as well as a safeguarding team.
-On the strength of discussions at our visit, we are confident that pastoral care, whole child curriculum and a recognition that values are as important as academics are all taken very seriously.
+On the strength of discussions at our visit, we are confident that pastoral care, whole child curriculum and a recognition that values are as important as academics are all beyond seriously – care for children is intrinsic and foundational at BSAK.

-Our only frustration was that we wanted to discover and feel more of the community and historic meeting of East and West that is built into the fabric and DNA of such an historic and important school.
-In many ways we expected this precisely because it is a fundamental part of the draw to the school – Brutish values in an Arabic context.
+On our previous visit our single critique was wanting to see better investment in brining to life British values in an Arabic context.
 We wanted to find a love, understanding and appreciation of Arabic culture to match the passion that is clearly evident across other subjects.
-However, in our discussions, this seemed an area of strange silence.
-Of course, our visits of any school are a moment in time.
-It is also worth noting that The British School Al Khubairat is appointing a new Head of Arabic who will be empowered to instill a love and appreciation of the Arabic world across all areas of the curriculum as well as the core Arabic subject areas.
-We think this could transform the school and bring to life an area in which it can excel and shine a light.
+Since then, the British School Al Khubairat has appointed a new Head of Arabic who has been empowered to instill a love and appreciation of the Arabic world across all areas of the curriculum as well as the core Arabic subject areas.
+We saw the visible impacts of the transformation in school life this has brought, bringing to life an area in which BSAK should now begin to excel and shine a light as it does so extraordinarily in other areas of the curriculum.

 Request School Information